aboots/prototype-TTA/README.md

 ### Software Requirements

-These packages should be enough to reproduce our results.
-We add requirement.txt based on our conda environment for reference just in case.
+We recommend using a conda environment with Python 3.10:
-- Python 3.8+
+- Python 3.10
-- PyTorch with cuda
+- CUDA-capable GPU and drivers (for GPU training)
+- PyTorch with CUDA support (for NVIDIA B200 we tested with PyTorch 2.9.0 + CUDA 12.8 wheels)
 - NumPy
 - OpenCV (cv2)
 - [Augmentor](https://github.com/mdbloice/Augmentor)
-- Timm==0.4.12 (Note: Higher versions may require modifications to the ViT encoder)
+- timm==0.4.12 (Note: higher versions may require modifications to the ViT encoder)

 ### Hardware Requirements
 Recommended GPU configurations: